omahs/rep3-sdk/README2.md

         )
 ```

+---

 ### => Utility functions

-There are also some other functions that can, in general, help teams get their usage history of the protocol.
-These functions (as found in
-pocp-service-sdk/src/pocpGetters/index.ts) are described below.
-Let's go through them one-by-one.
+Utitlity functions are getter function that get the data from subgraphs

 >Note: These three interactions (and others mentioned later) can be done directly through interacting with contracts or through a relayer.

 >Note: As Rep3 Protocol makes uses of subgraphs for quering contract.
 Devs can write their custom logics on rep3 subgraph